stefanspringer1/SwiftXML/README.md

 Note that the content that replaces a node is allowed to contain the node itself.

 Sometimes you might want to insert a node, but not really the node, but a replacement of it.
+The `replacedBy` methods first replaces the node before inserting the result somehere else.
 The example at the top (which is used in the "Getting started" section) contains such an instance:

 ```swift
 table.insertNext {